 Visit the California mountains, and you’ll see sights like this one quite often.
 It’s probably common in other areas as well, but California redwoods grow slowly and dead-straight, making them tempting candidates for mounting a dish when putting one up on your home isn’t possible.
 Nail it to a tree, run a cable, and you’re in business, right?
+You would certainly think so.

 Hold on there, bucko…

 Let’s for a moment say that you’re not worried about damaging the tree.
 After all, trees are pretty resilient things and a couple of bolts probably won’t stop them from growing.
 It could leave a scar on the tree that persists for hundreds of years, but let’s pretend you don’t terribly care about that.
+Honestly though, the health of the tree isn’t really the issue here.

 Let’s also say that you’re not afraid to climb the tree.
 There isn’t a lot of benefit to putting a dish at eye level; you’re probably considering it because the tree is 50 feet tall and you want to get that dish up high enough so it has a clear view of the sky.
+You’re probably eyeing an older tree with enough height that you can get the dish where you want it.

 The problem with putting your satellite dish on a tree is it’s not going to work for long.
 Trees do grow slowly, but even a mature redwood could grow enough in just six months to throw your dish out of alignment.
 If you put the dish up fairly high, you’ll be amazed at just how much trees sway.
 You can’t tell it from the ground, but even 20 feet up a tree could sway enough to throw your dish out of alignment.
+Constantly.

 So folks, a tree isn’t a good solution.
 They may look like they’re super-stable towers, but they aren’t.
 Chances are you’ll lose service at the exact moment that you really shouldn’t be climbing up to adjust your dish, like in a lightning storm.
 If you’re having trouble getting a dish up high enough for satellite TV, you should definitely consider a tower solution from Solid Signal.
 I completely admit that it’s not going to be as inexpensive as simply bolting your dish to a tree, but it’s a trouble-free way of making sure your dish is where it needs to be for years to come.
 It’s a lot of work, but it’s worth it.